CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 2 compute nodes, as 90x2=180.

-The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the parallel cluster.
+The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the CycleCloud HPC Node.

 <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/hbv3-series">HBv3-120 instance </a>